-Robinhood Markets, Inc. is an American financial services company headquartered in Menlo Park, California.
-It was founded in 2013 by Vladimir Tenev and Baiju Bhatt with a mission to “democratize investing for all”.
-It has built a user-friendly platform to give people access to the financial markets with commission-free trading mobile app.
+Robinhood Markets Inc is a financial service platform that was founded in 2013 with a mission to “democratize investing for all”.
+It has built a user-friendly service to give people access to the financial markets via a commission-free trading mobile app.
 The app surged in popularity during the pandemic when new users began to invest their stimulus checks in the stock market.

 When can I buy Robinhood stock?